prenda-school/prenda-school.github.io/docs/Practices/hub/hub.md

 ## Intro
 This document defines a number of guidelines to follow while working in Hub.
 Guidelines for working across projects can be found here (*not yet written*).

 These guidelines are intended to lead an engineer towards achieving a set of goals outlined below.
-These guidelines are based around a set of common patterns, paradigms, tools, or principles that we'll call useful abstractions (UA) for the purpose of this document.
+These guidelines are based around a set of [useful abstractions](../../glossary.md#useful-abstraction) (UAs).

 So what are some of the useful abstractions that we utilize?
 Some of the notable UAs are Domain Driven Design, Bounded Contexts, Command Query Separation, Verticle Slices Architecture, Functional styled Procedural Programming, Ports and Adapters, The Repository Pattern, and Onion (aka Clean aka Hexagonal) Architecture.
 Not all UAs are implemented dogmatically, and doing so would lead to many instances of conflict between the UAs.
 Rather choice core parts from different UAs have been chosen and applied in such a way that these parts are orthogonal to each other and support well the defined goals.